All Episodes

 Wow.

-And so that's the conversation I had uh with local leaders, with city councils, because I knew that I wanted to stay within the authorities that I had as governor.
+And so that's the conversation I had with local leaders, with city councils, because I knew that I wanted to stay within the authorities that I had as governor.

-That there was just decisions I was not going to make because I didn't have the authority to shut down businesses.
+There was just decisions I was not going to make because I didn't have the authority to shut down businesses.

 I don't have the authority as governor to define what an essential business is.